-To demonstrate the practical utility of our approach and the advantages of post-hoc knockoffs for analysing clinical trial data, we consider a synthetic dataset designed to mimic a real randomized controlled trial.
-The data were generated using the \texttt{benchtm} R package \cite{Sun2024}, using Scenario 1 with a continuous outcome and a sample size of $n = 1000$.
+To demonstrate the practical utility of our approach and the advantages of post-hoc knockoffs for analysing clinical trial data, we consider a synthetic dataset designed to mimic a real randomized controlled trial, introduced by \citet{Sun2024}.
+To generate the data we used \texttt{benchtm} R package \citep{Sun2024}, using Scenario 1 with a continuous outcome and a sample size of $n = 1000$.
 Each patient is described by $p = 30$ baseline covariates, a dimensionality that reflects realistic clinical settings where tens of demographic, clinical, laboratory, and lifestyle variables are routinely collected and jointly analysed.
-The outcome for each patient was generated as a function of covariates $\mathbf{X} = (X_1, X_2, \dots, X_{30})$ and treatment assignment $T \in \{0,1\}$ according to
+The outcome for each patient was generated as a function of covariates $\mathbf{X} = (X_1, X_2, \dots, X_{30})$ and the binary treatment assignment $T \in \{0,1\}$ according to

 where $\mathbb{I}(\cdot)$ denotes the indicator function, $s = 2.32$ controls the baseline covariate effect, and $\beta_0 = 0.053$ and $\beta_1 = 0.383$ determine the average treatment effect and the additional effect in the specified subpopulation, respectively.
-These parameters were tuned to mimic real clinical trial data.
-A full description of the data-generating mechanism and simulation design is provided in \citet{Sun2024}.
+These parameters were tuned to mimic real clinical trial data, and a full description of the data-generating mechanism and simulation design is provided in \citet{Sun2024}.

 We simulate 10 independent RCT datasets following the procedure described above, denoted by R1, ..., R10.
 To generate the knockoffs we used the sequential knockoff procedure \citep{Kormaksson2021}, implemented in the knockofftools package \citep{zimmermann2024}.
 Then, we use the Lasso Coefficient Difference (LCD) knockoff statistic, which is computed as the difference between the absolute LASSO coefficient of each original variable and that of its knockoff copy, as the knockoff filter.
 Finally, we examine which variables are selected by the two methods (original knockoffs vs post-hoc knockoffs) under a nominal FDR level of 0.20.
 Figure \ref{fig:heatmaps_original_posthoc} displays the corresponding heatmaps of selected variables.
 We remind the reader that, according to the data-generating process specified in equation (\ref{eq:benchtm}), the set of truly relevant variables in this scenario is $I_1 = \{T, X_{1}, X_{11}\}.$